microsoft/vscode-data-wrangler/README.md

 - `df.head()`
 - `df.tail()`

 Where `df` is the name of the data frame variable.
-The code above should appear at the end of a cell and without any comments after it.
+The code above should appear at the end of a cell and without any comments or other code after it.

 ![image](https://user-images.githubusercontent.com/2180824/218180019-d2c434dd-2a27-4355-a00a-f8ec09a1f828.png)